Chemin de fer de Petite Ceinture: Decline

-Freight, on the other hand, was even increasing: Between 1905 and 1911, it added new Ceinture-access junctions to its Aubervilliers freight yard (to the Nord-Est junction and to the Ceinture line by its Pont de Flandre station), added direct-access junctions to the northern and southern junctions of the Belleville-Villette freight yard, and expanded its Gobelins freight yard.
-From 1909, the Ceinture had 13 new Nord 3.800-type engines (numbered 81 to 93), and three new 0-8-0T engines (numbered 14 to 16); the latter would be the last steam engines ever ordered by the Ceinture Syndicate.
+Freight, on the other hand, was actually increasing.
+Between 1905 and 1911, the Syndicate added new Ceinture-access junctions to its Aubervilliers freight yard, to the Nord-Est junction, and to the Ceinture line by its Pont de Flandre station; added direct-access junctions to the northern and southern junctions of the Belleville-Villette freight yard; and expanded its Gobelins freight yard.
+From 1909, the Ceinture had 13 new Nord 3.800-type engines (numbered 81 to 93) and three new 0-8-0T engines (numbered 14 to 16).
+These latter would be the last steam engines ever ordered by the Syndicate.

-After a slight increase because of the Metro's immobilisation because of the 1910 floods, the Ceinture passenger traffic continued its decline, with 17 million passengers for 1911.
-The Ceinture syndicate reduced train frequency again that year, with only four trains an hour in each direction at peak hours, and two trains an hour for the rest of the day.
-The onset of World War I slowed the passenger exodus somewhat, but because of a lack of workers and the price of combustibles then, the Ceinture Syndicate stopped its service to the Paris-Auteuil from December 1915, from when the Ceinture's termini became Auteuil and Courcelles-Ceinture.
+After a slight increase because of the Metro's immobilisation in the 1910 floods, Ceinture passenger traffic continued its decline to 17 million passengers for 1911.
+The Syndicate reduced train frequency again that year, with only four trains per hour in each direction at peak hours and two trains per hour the rest of the day.
+The onset of World War I slowed passenger exodus somewhat; but because of a lack of workers and the price of combustibles, the Syndicate stopped its service to Paris-Auteuil from December 1915, and the Ceinture's termini became Auteuil and Courcelles-Ceinture.

-The Auteuil line's 1854 'Batignolles' station was destroyed during the renovation and enlargement of the Batignolles tunnels to the Gare St. Lazare from 1911, and the temporary station that replaced it took the name 'Pont Cardinet' from 1919; that same station would become the line's terminus in 1922 when, after a rail-traffic interrupting collapse of those same tunnels in 1921, it was moved there when the station's definite construction was complete.
-From then the only connection to the Gare St-Lazare from the ceinture was through the Boulainvilliers antenna (electrified since 1919), but this service, little used by passengers, ended from 1924.
-The Auteuil line was joined to the Ceinture only through its Auteuil terminus from then; the two lines would become further distinct when the Auteuil line, with the Boulanvilliers antenna, was electrified one year later.
-Meanwhile, the Syndicate Petite Ceinture's passenger traffic was losing about one million passengers every two years, and had dropped below 8 million by 1926.
+The Auteuil line's 1854 Batignolles station was destroyed during renovation and enlargement of the Batignolles tunnels to the Gare St. Lazare from 1911.
+A temporary replacement station that took the name Pont Cardinet from 1919 became the line's terminus in 1922 when, after a collapse of the Batignolles tunnels interrupting rail-traffic in 1921, it was moved there after completion of the station's definite construction.
+From then, the only connection to the Gare St-Lazare from the Ceinture was through the Boulainvilliers antenna, electrified since 1919; but this service, little used by passengers, ended from 1924.
+The Auteuil line was joined to the Ceinture only through its Auteuil terminus from then; and the two lines would become further distinct when the Auteuil line, with the Boulanvilliers antenna, was electrified one year later.
+Meanwhile, the Syndicate Petite Ceinture's passenger traffic was losing about 1 million passengers every two years, and by 1926 dropped below 8 million.